AlexsLemonade/2020-july-training/workshop/posting-error-example.md

 ## Step 4) Look for responses (in the same thread)!

-We don't want anyone's questions or responses to get lost, especially after you've follow these careful steps to craft it!
+We don't want anyone's questions or responses to get lost, especially after you've followed these careful steps to craft it!

-So to keep responses from getting lost, we strongly encourage you to make your question one post and keep all further messages and correspondence about that question in the same Slack thread.
+So to keep responses from getting lost, we strongly encourage you to make your main question one post and keep all further messages and correspondence about that question in the same Slack thread.

 To navigate to Slack threads, you can can click speech bubble in the corner of your post: